QiuJueqin/MatRaw/README.md

 # What it does

-* *[matrawread](matrawread.m)* is the core of MatRaw, which first calls dcraw.exe in the command line with *decoding only* option ("-4 -D", totally raw, no darkness level subtraction, no interpolation, no white balancing, no aberration correction), and then reads the .PGM image file into the workspace.
-It will only apply **minimum necessary processes** to the raw images, for example, darkness level subtraction or fixed pattern noise (FPN) reduction, pixel response non-uniformity (PRNU) compensation (aka flat field correction), intensity normalization, and demosaicking with or without color interpolation (demosaicking without color interpolation will combine a quadruplet in color filter array into a "large" RGB pixel, rather than "guessing" the missing values). *matrawread* is designed for treating cameras as **measuring apparatus**.
+* [`matrawread`](matrawread.m) is the core of MatRaw, which first calls dcraw.exe in the command line with *decoding only* option ("-4 -D", totally raw, no darkness level subtraction, no interpolation, no white balancing, no aberration correction), and then reads the .PGM image file into the workspace.
+It will only apply **minimum necessary processes** to the raw images, for example, darkness level subtraction or fixed pattern noise (FPN) reduction, pixel response non-uniformity (PRNU) compensation (aka flat field correction), intensity normalization, and demosaicking with or without color interpolation (demosaicking without color interpolation will combine a quadruplet in color filter array into a "large" RGB pixel, rather than "guessing" the missing values). *matrawread* is designed for treating cameras as **measuring apparatus ([Photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry))**.

-* *[matrawproc](matrawproc.m)* allows users to perform some basic processing in ISP pipeline to the raw image after *matrawread*, including digital signal amplification, white-balancing, and color space transformation.
+* [`matrawproc`](matrawproc.m) allows users to perform some basic processing in ISP pipeline to the raw image after *matrawread*, including digital signal amplification, white-balancing, and color space transformation.
 Images produced by *matrawproc* will have similar color appearance to the .JPG thumbnails saved by the camera, but in the absence of post-processing like brightness adjustment, distortion correction, color enhancement, etc. *matrawproc* is designed for making images appear **as realistic as our eyes perceive**.

 # Usage